theresa-m/migrateearly-demo/README.md

 - Support for Java 8+ JDKs
 - Analyzes the dependencies by class or package (default) level
 ### Package level summary (default)
-- Run `jdeps` with most recent JDK (currently 11) to view a list of dependencies of your application
+- Run `jdeps` with most recent JDK (currently 12) to view a list of dependencies of your application
 - The default output is a summary of the modules that are being accessed followed by a list of package level dependencies
 ```
-docker-11 jdeps /DemoApp/target/DemoApp.jar
+docker-12 jdeps /DemoApp/target/DemoApp.jar
 ```
 ```
-DemoApp.jar -> JDK removed internal API
+DemoApp.jar -> jdk8internals
 DemoApp.jar -> java.base
 DemoApp.jar -> java.desktop
 DemoApp.jar -> jdk.unsupported